 Another tendency is fusing more complex graphic elements and effects into the simplistic flat-inspired material design.
 No, skeuomorphism isn’t back (not yet, at least), but some of its distinctive elements like shadows or translucent elements are enjoying more attention from UI designers.

 2. More diversity in colors

 Color palettes this year seem to be more diverse than they were in previous years.
-Today’s apps and websites feature vibrant, contrastive colors, dark backgrounds, unexpected color transitions and even elements with shy skeuomorphic feel to them.
+Today’s apps and websites feature vibrant, contrastive colors, dark backgrounds, unexpected color transitions, and even elements with a shy skeuomorphic feel to them.

 Meanwhile more calm, minimalistic color palettes aren’t going anywhere, too.
 Altogether, this means we’ll see a much wider range of visual solutions this year.